 Brand names: Allulose

-Yes, this one is for you, Abby!
+Yes, this one is for you, darling friend!

 D-Psicose, also known as D-allulose, or simply allulose, is a low-calorie monosaccharide sugar used by some major commercial food and beverage manufacturers.

 Here are some things to know about the allulose sweetener: